-- All complete application forms received on time will be reviewed against the criteria in section 1B(i) and applications which clearly do not fulfil these criteria may be unsuccessful at this stage. - No applicant with with an Educational Health Care Plan (EHCP) nor who are Looked After Children (LAC) will be excluded from the process at this point.
+- All complete application forms received on time will be reviewed against the criteria in section 1B(i) and applications which do not fulfil these criteria may be unsuccessful at this stage. - No applicant with an EHCP, who are LAC (CLA), previously LAC nor adopted children will be excluded from the process at this point.
 This is in recognition that young people in these situations might require additional support in order to present themselves most fully.
-Having reached the workshop/audition/meeting, where appropriate support will be available, these candidates will be assessed against the published criteria in the same way as other candidates. - Depending on which specialism has been applied for, students will be invited to participate in workshops, auditions or meetings with at least two
+Having reached the workshop/meeting, where appropriate support will be available, these candidates will be assessed against the published criteria in the same way as other candidates. - Depending on which specialism has been applied for, students will be invited to participate in workshops or meetings, usually followed by a structured discussion.

-- members of The BRIT School staff, usually followed by a structured discussion. - The applicant will be informed of the format at least two weeks before the due date and whether they have to prepare anything or bring anything to the session. - All applicants for a particular specialism will go through the same procedure (e.g. all dance students will have a workshop, all art students a viewing of work and a meeting). - The session, whether it is a workshop, audition or meeting, is intended to be with, and for the benefit of, the applicant.
-Therefore, parents/guardians are requested not to participate.
-However, parents/guardians of KS4 applicants are expected to attend the structured discussion which may follow in case practical issues of travel, accommodation and attendance need to be discussed.
-Parents/guardians of Post 16 applicants are also welcome to attend this structured discussion. - The cycle of workshops/auditions/meetings will start in December 2021 and will continue up to the end of April 2022.
+- The applicant will be informed of the format at least two weeks before the due date and whether they have to prepare anything or bring anything to the session. - All applicants for a particular specialism will go through the same procedure (e.g. all Dance applicants will have a workshop, all Visual Arts applicants will discuss their portfolio). - The session, whether it is a workshop or meeting, is intended to be with, and for the benefit of, the applicant.
+Therefore, parents/carers are requested not to participate.
+However, parents/carers of KS4 applicants must attend the structured discussion which may follow in case practical issues of travel, accommodation and attendance need to be discussed.
+Parents/carers of Post 16 applicants are also welcome to attend this structured discussion. - The cycle of workshops/meetings will start in December 2022 and will continue up to the end of March 2023.
 Additional dates may be added after this, depending upon application numbers.
-KS4 workshops and meetings will take place over a fixed three day period from Wednesday 2nd March 2022 to Friday 4th March 2022 only.
-Please note we will be unable to see KS4 applicants at any other time. - The date given for a workshop/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mock).
+K\$4 workshops and meetings will take place over a fixed three day period from Wednesday 1st March 2023 to Friday 3rd March 2023 only.
+Please note we will be unable to see K\$4 applicants at any other time. - The date given for a workshop/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mock).

-2C) Procedure following workshop/audition/meeting
+2C) Procedure following workshop/meeting

-After each workshop/audition/meeting, decisions are made by a panel of staff, including those who have met the applicant, with a senior curriculum manager.
+After each workshop/meeting, decisions are made by a panel of staff, including those who have met the applicant, with a senior curriculum manager.
 The decision to offer a place is based on the criteria outlined previously; evidence concerning these criteria will include reports and references from current schools.
 Where there are two stages to the process on the same day with some applicants not progressing to the second stage, unsuccessful applicants will be informed orally at the time, with an email of confirmation within 14 days.
-In some cases there is a gap of a few weeks between stages; applicants will be informed whether they are to proceed to the second stage by an email.
-All other students will be informed by an email of the outcome as follows:
+In some cases there is a gap of a few weeks between stages; applicants will be informed whether they are to proceed to the second stage by email.
+All other students will be informed by email of the outcome as follows:

-- an offer of a place, conditional on successful completion of the relevant key stage (see 3 v), OR - an offer with special medical conditions attached (see 3 v), OR - a place on the reserve list, OR

-- a decision not to offer a place on the course applied for, with a recommendation that the candidate might wish to apply for an alternative course, OR - a decision not to offer a place.
+- an offer of a place, conditional on successful completion of the relevant key stage (see 3 v), OR - an offer with special medical conditions attached (see 3 v), OR - a place on the reserve list, OR - a decision not to offer a place on the course applied for, with a recommendation that the candidate might wish to apply for an alternative course, OR a decision not to offer a place.